 They mobilized considerable experience in different countries (500 man-years) under the responsibility of each national safety authority within the framework of the European Nuclear Safety Regulators Group (ENSREG).
 The Swiss Nuclear Safety Inspectorate studied a similar scenario and reported in 2003 that the danger of any radiation emission from such an accident would be low for older plants and extremely low for newer ones.
 An important feature they have in common (beyond the safety engineering that is already standard in Western reactors) are passive safety systems, which do not require operator intervention in the event of a major malfunction.
 The International Nuclear Event Scale (INES) was developed by the IAEA and the OECD in 1990 to communicate and standardize the reporting of nuclear incidents or accidents to the public.

 The plan emerged from intensive consultations with Member States, but not with industry, and was described as a meeting point and plan to strengthen nuclear safety worldwide.
 The total or inherent passive safety design depends solely on physical phenomena such as convection, gravity, or high temperature resistance, not on the operation of the designed components.
 WENRA is a network of core regulators from EU countries with nuclear power plants and Switzerland, and has members from 17 countries.
-If the DSR is for a vendor design in the pre-licensing phase, it is done using the Generic Reactor Safety Review (GRSR) module.
+If the Design Safety Review (DSR) is for a vendor design in the pre-licensing phase, it is done using the Generic Reactor Safety Review (GRSR) module.